rishiagl/anya/README.md

 ### For Windows users:

-Please setup [WSL](https://learn.microsoft.com/en-us/windows/wsl/install#prerequisites) if not done already done with the following details:
+Please set [WSL](https://learn.microsoft.com/en-us/windows/wsl/install#prerequisites) if not done already done with the following details:
 - use version 2
 - use a Debian-based distro